-There are many kinds of hotel in many different areas.
-Hotels in seaside resorts will be very different to hotels in city centres, and deciding on a type of hotel you want to run is a must.
-Perhaps you have experience of working in a more professional-focused hotel, or have always dreamed of owning a B&B by the sea.
+There are many kinds of hotels in many different areas.
+Hotels in seaside resorts will be very different to hotels in city centres, and deciding on the type of hotel you want to run is a must.
+Perhaps you have experience working in a more professional-focused hotel or have always dreamed of owning a B&B by the sea.
 You’ll also need to consider whether you want to run a freehold or a leasehold hotel.
-A freehold means you’ll own the building, but will come at a much higher price.
+Freehold means you’ll own the building, but will come at a much higher price.

 Once you’ve found a hotel you like, the next step is to view the property.
 It would be a good idea to stay at the hotel for a night as a guest to understand any problems it might have, assess the staff, and see whether there’s anything that could be putting guests off returning.
 Finding out if a hotel has problems that put you off before you enquire further will save you time in the long run.
 If you’d rather not do it yourself, have a friend or family member stay and report back.